bokkypoobah/ApprovalTool/README.md

 ### Warning

 * This is experimental unaudited software.
-Please check your transaction data carefully before signing
+Please check your transaction data carefully when updating your approvals!

 <br />